-Counseling and education to promote a heart-healthy lifestyle
+Counseling and education to promote a healthy lifestyle

 Our goal is to comprehensively evaluate a patient's risk and to provide the most effective measures to slow or stop the progression of atherosclerosis for both primary and secondary prevention.